 Clean and properly functioning gutter systems can save you from costly damage to both your roof and your basement.
-Here’s what you need to know about installing new gutters, hiring gutter cleaning services and whether gutter guards or screens are worth installing.
+Here’s what you need to know about installing new gutters, hiring guttering services, and whether gutter guards or screens are worth installing.

 How often gutter systems need to be cleaned depends on the part of the country and whether there are nearby trees.
-If you live in the Arizona desert you may be able to go several years, but for those who live where autumn leaves fall it’s important to clean gutters at least twice a year.
+If you live in the Arizona desert you may be able to go several years, but for those who live where autumn leaves fall, it’s important to do some gutter cleaning at least twice a year.

 The objective, of course, is to keep the water flowing so it does not overflow the gutters and flow down the house — causing wood damage and probably giving you a wet basement as well.
 Mold growth is also a likely result.

-Homeowners can clean their own gutter systems using an extension ladder and by scooping the leaves out by hand or with a short broom.
+Homeowners can do some gutter cleaning on their own using an extension ladder and by scooping the leaves out by hand or with a short broom.
 Smaller debris should be washed out with a garden hose so the gutters are sparkling clean (at least for a while).

 Always make sure the downspouts are not clogged and that they are carrying water away from the house foundation.

-Many homeowners hire gutter cleaning services for this task.
+Many homeowners hire guttering services for this task.
 Cost will vary depending on the size of your house, roof pitch, and frequency of cleaning.

 This can be a particularly good choice for homeowners who have gutters that are difficult to reach, or who no longer feel physically comfortable doing the job themselves.

-But there’s another group of homeowners who ought to consider hiring a service — those who for whatever reason just don’t get around to doing the job themselves.
-You know who your are.
+But there’s another group of homeowners who ought to consider hiring guttering services — those who for whatever reason just don’t get around to doing the job themselves.
+You know who you are.
 Remember, the worst choice is to neglect it because that will cost more in the long run.
 If you want to do it yourself, that’s fine — as long as you actually get around to it.
 Otherwise, hire someone and get it over with.

-More questions about roofs and gutters?
+More questions about roofs, gutters, and gutter maintenance?
 Contact us today!